 4 Insect Problems & Solutions for Healthy Indoor Plants

-when they produce their white cottony covering.
+they produce their white cottony covering.
 They are also extremely adept at hiding on a plant.
-They are sucking insects, piercing the stems and
+They are sucking insects, piercing the stems and leaves

-leaves to ingest their nutrient rich sap.
-Affected plants are often sticky as mealy bugs produce honeydew. to attract a black powdery fungus called
+to ingest their nutrient rich sap.
+Affected plants are often sticky as mealy bugs produce honeydew. to attract a black powdery fungus called sooty mold,

 Solutions: Heavy infestations of mealy bugs can distort new growth in plants.
 Small infestations can be controlled by handpicking or by dabbing